 But this eagerness to leverage its benefits can quickly turn an RPA implementation into a big challenge as projects are approved and kicked-off without proper analysis, risk evaluation or even without the IT department being involved.

-A good Governance Plan would allow your organization to keep automated processes under control allowing business areas to manage the processes while letting the IT department protect the infrastructure.
+A good Governance framework would allow your organization to keep automated processes under control allowing business areas to manage the processes while letting the IT department protect the infrastructure.

 Robots have access to passwords and system credentials that were previously only available to users.
 They also have access to sensitive private and financial information.
 The correct way to protect your organization from unauthorized use of that information is to make sure automated processes comply with your security standards.